BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide600.md

 In this workshop, we were able to quickly assess the effectiveness of your social media campaigns on sales and how sales trends correspond to social media tone/sentiment.
 We also used OAC's machine learning abilities to predict the likelihood of customer's subscribing to KoolKart's mailing list.

-This concludes our Oracle Analytics Cloud Data Visualization workshop.
+This concludes our Oracle Analytics workshop.